 "A lot of astronauts like to zoom in on their house, or on cities at night, but my favourite were the 24mm wide-angle shots, where you can see the curvature of Earth and the blackness of space," says Virts.

 "I did a lot of time-lapse sequences and turned them into movies using Picasa, including one of the U.K and the aurora in the distance.
-It’s so hard to say, but probably my favorite images were (opens in new tab).”
+It’s so hard to say, but probably my favorite images were clouds at dusk when the colouring was sublime.”

 The final image